sdslabs/redmine-to-gitlab/README.md

 Here are a set of scripts to import data from an existing redmine setup to gitlab.

-We have used this while we were shifing to gitlab.
-Hope it might be of help to any one who deos that in future.
+We have used this while we were shifting to gitlab.
+Hope it might be of help to any one who does that in future.

 ### Requirement:
 - Python lib: requests